 |Impressions||Up to 90 million monthly impressions (depends on geography)||Starting with 90 million impressions, can be negotiated with Google|

 |Features||Line item management, historical data, customized reporting, and access to API||GAM features + customized features and direct Google support|

 - Google Ad Manager for Small Business

-Google Ad Manager for Small Business is a free version of GAM, which is designed for small to medium-sized publishers.
+Google Ad Manager for Small Business is a free version of GAM designed for small to medium-sized publishers.

-Depending on the geographical location, there are different impression limits, and if you exceed them, Google may charge you an extra fee.
+Depending on the geographical location, there are different impression limits; if you exceed them, Google may charge you an extra fee.

 - Google Ad Manager 360

 Google Ad Manager 360 is considered the premium version of GAM.
-It’s beneficial for large publishers with more complex advertising setup and a need for advanced reporting and analytics.
+It’s beneficial for large publishers with more complex advertising setups and a need for advanced reporting and analytics.

 The cost of GAM 360 varies.
-You need to arrange a contract with a Google Sales Representative to gain access.
+You must arrange a contract with a Google Sales Representative to gain access.
 The publisher’s choice of Google’s support type, additional features, and monthly impressions may affect the final cost.

 Google Ad Manager Dashboard – Getting Started